openresearchdata/ckanext-oaipmh/README.md

 - as URL fill in the base URL of an OAI-PMH conforming repository, e.g. http://boris.unibe.ch/cgi/oai2 for more see http://www.openarchives.org/Register/BrowseSites
 - select **Source type** `OAI-PMH`
-- if your OAI-PMH needs credentials, add the following to the "Configuration" section: `{'username': 'foo', 'password': 'bar' } `
+- if your OAI-PMH needs credentials, add the following to the "Configuration" section: `{"username": "foo", "password": "bar" } `
+- if you only want to harvest a specific set, add the following to the "Configuration" section: `{"set": "baz"} `
 - Save
 - on the harvest admin click **Reharvest**